Champ1981/DevOps-Test-Engineer-Technical-Assessment/README.rst

 Expectations and Evaluation Criteria
 ------------------------------------
 Your project will be evaluated on the following criteria:

-* Correctness: Measures if the assignment produces the correct output.
+* Correctness: Measures if the assignment produces the correct output
 * Testing: Evaluates how thoroughly the candidate tested their submission.
-An ideal submission will have a thorough unit test suite and include/document tests done with larger corpus files.
+An ideal submission will have a thorough unit test suite and include/document tests done with larger corpus files
-* Readability: Using meaningful variable names, easy to follow logic and control flow, adequate commenting, and amount of code reuse.
+* Readability: Using meaningful variable names, easy to follow logic and control flow, adequate commenting, and amount of code reuse

 Requirement for correctness
 ---------------------------